 November-March there are 2 tours a day: 2pm and 4pm April-October there are 4 tours a day: 11am, 12pm, 2pm & 4pm The tour starts at The Mercat Cross which is in front of St Giles Cathedral and literally just off the Royal Mile.

 The tour finishes not far away at the Blair Street Underground Vaults.
 The tour runs for about one hour and 15 minutes

-Edinburgh Underground City Tour: The Real Mary King’s Close
+2. The Real Mary King’s Close

 The Real Mary King’s Close is perhaps the most famous Edinburgh underground Tour.
-This is quite a different type of tour to the Mercat Tour.
+The Real Mary King’s Close tour is quite a different type of tour to the Mercat Tour.
 It is far more interactive and theatrical.

 A key thing to know: You cannot take photos on this tour (you can on the Mercat Tour)

-Your tour will be led by a character guide who has been based on a real person who lived in Edinburgh’s Closes in the 17th century – it could be the maid, the merchant, the plague cleaner or the doctor.
+Your Mary Kings Close tour will be led by a character guide who has been based on a real person who lived in Edinburgh’s Closes in the 17th century – it could be the maid, the merchant, the plague cleaner or the doctor.

-These vary from rather realistic looking miserable statues of people in bed with the plague to some pretty cool video projection within mirrors.
+These vary from rather realistic-looking miserable statues of people in bed with the plague to some pretty cool video projection within mirrors.

 This tour very much brings the time to life and has some memorable moments.
 If you are taking the tour with your family (kids 5 years and over can go on the tour),

 I would definitely recommend the Mary King’s Close tour ahead of Mercat.
 However, the Mercat Tour offers a more in-depth understanding of the time of the vaults, how life in the vaults worked and why life in the vaults ended.